Change a button image

 Overview

-However, the plugin can change this behavior so that any image can be used for that.
-To inform Loupedeck that a custom image should be used, GetCommandImage
+However, the plugin can change this behavior so that an image is shown instead of the command name.
+To inform Plugin Service that a custom image should be used, the GetCommandImage method of the PluginDynamicCommand class must be overridden.

 Steps